SkourtsidisGiorgos/Demo-JobRunR-Dynamic-Job-Scheduling/README.md

 Jobs are persisted Postgres and after a restart, the scheduler will continue existing job execution.

-If you plan to use code from this project in production, be exremely careful as the failure handling and transaction managment is not perfect.
+If you plan to use code from this project in production, be exremely careful as the failure handling and transaction managment needs improvement.

 ## Pre-requisites